miller-28/luminara/sandbox/README.md

 3. **Custom BrowserDriver** - Using native `fetch` API directly

 It includes example plugin usage for request/response interceptors and error handling.

+**Framework Examples**: While this sandbox uses vanilla JavaScript (pure JavaScript without frameworks), the same Luminara client works identically in React, Vue, Angular, Svelte, and all other modern JavaScript frameworks.

 ## Technical Notes